oac-tree/sup-epics/README.md

 # Supervision and automation system EPICS interface

-Library of components to send/receive SUP data-transfer-objects via EPICS Channel Access and PV access network protocols.
+Library of components to send/receive SUP data-transfer-objects via EPICS Channel Access and PvAccess network protocols.
-This is bare CMake project intended for the development and prototyping on Linux of the user's choice.
+This is a CMake project intended development and deployment on most Linux systems.
-CODAC packaging will follow at a later stage.

 ## Installation on CODAC development machines